Kalyan (choreographer)

-Kalyan is an Indian choreographer who has primarily worked on Tamil and Telugu language films as well as Hindi, Malayalam and Kannada films..
+Kalyan is an Indian choreographer, who has primarily worked on Tamil-language films.
 After beginning his career as a dancer and actor, he has gone on to choreograph songs in over two hundred films as a popular choreographer.
-He has also been a Judge in the popular reality TV dance shows Jodi Number One and Kings of Dance for Vijay TV.
+He has also been a judge in the popular reality TV dance shows Jodi Number One and Kings of Dance for Vijay TV.